 In general, driving under the influence is a somewhat lighter charge levied against people that are under the legal age of 21 and well below a BAC of .08.
 However, being above the age of 21 or at or above a BAC of .08 wil is considered grounds for a full driving while intoxicated charge.

 Because a DWI or DUI crime is determined by the loss of physical or mental faculties, the range for what is considered normal varies based on every person.
 This fact plays an instrumental role in your defense.

 If you are able to function at your normal capacity — even if you have had a drink or taken medication — then it’s possible for a Houston DWI attorney to argue that you have not committed the crime in question.

-Although these kinds of tests provide a certain measure of impairment, experienced criminal attorneys know that they are not completely accurate interpretations of intoxication.
+The unmeasurable quality of what constitutes normal use of faculties is why we recommend that you respectfully decline field sobriety tests and breathalyzers.
+Though these kinds of tests provide a certain measure of impairment, experienced criminal attorneys know that they are not completely accurate interpretations of intoxication or impairment.

 Form Submissions have a fast response time.
-Our attorneys are always on-call 24/7.
+Request your free consultation to discuss your case with one of our attorneys over the phone.
 The use of this form does not establish an attorney-client relationship.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.